 Backing Store – contiguous virtual memory region allocated/managed by Runtime.
 Backing Store is used for communicating data between Sharing Groups of the same Runtime Memory Object.
 Backing Store may be created by demand or as part of Runtime Memory Object creation procedure.
 Backing Store may be used by Runtime for host mappings and by Devices for internal data storage given they agree on the common data format (for example, Runtime may require it to be a linear data in order to use Backing Store for CreateMappedRegion operation).
 Once created Backing Store is deleted by Runtime only after the Runtime Memory Object is completely removed.

 Empty Buffer – Buffer that was created without data, was never used by any kernel for writing and was never mapped by Runtime for writing.
 Empty Buffer may not have a valid Backing Store.
-(OPEN8: buffer should know whether it contains raw data on not.
-Partial info source is cl_dev_host_ptr_flags.).

 Device Agent Type UUID and Device Agent UUID – unique id used by other Device Agents to check for memory object sharing possibility.
 These unique IDs should be checked only for equivalence.
 Device Agent Type UUID may encode Sharing Group info to help OpenCL Runtime classify Device Agent.